Stone Garrett Player Props: Nationals vs. Twins

-Stone Garrett -- 1-for-4 in his last game -- will be in action for the Washington Nationals versus the Minnesota Twins, with Tyler Mahle on the mound, on April 21 at 8:10 PM ET.
+Stone Garrett -- 0-for-3 in his most recent game -- will be in action for the Washington Nationals versus the Minnesota Twins, with Pablo Lopez on the mound, on April 22 at 2:10 PM ET.

 Stone Garrett Game Info & Props vs. the Twins